durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-In this lab; you explored PIM.
-You, as the admin, configured Diego with user admin privileges for a specified amount of time.
-Then you, as Diego, walked through the process of activating the user admin privileges and configuring user settings.
-Recall that PIM requires an Azure AD Premium P2 license.

 ### Review
 In this lab, you have completed:
 - Reset the password for the user